Dead245/Dead245/README.md

 </p>
 <details>
   <summary><b>My Experience Summary</b></summary>
-I started programming as a hobby in highschool using <b>Unity</b> and <b>C# using Visual Studio</b>.
-I eventually was able to take some web design and Python programming classes in highschool, allowing me to learn about <b>HTML, JavaScript, Python, and Python's turtle graphics library.</b><br>
+I started programming as a hobby in highschool using <b>Unity</b> and <b>C# using Visual Studio</b>.<br>I eventually was able to take some web design and Python programming classes in highschool, allowing me to learn about <b>HTML, JavaScript, Python, and Python's turtle graphics library.</b><br>
 I continued using <b>C# with Unity</b> as a hobby entering college and took a <b>C++ programming course</b>, where we also learned the basics of C programming.
 Since then, I've continued to use C# in Unity and have started to create <b>personal projects in C++</b> to expand\display my knowledge.
 As well as diving into <b>Java for creating a Minecraft mod using Forge by using IntelliJ.</b>
 </details>